csyers/cse30331/HW1/PartC.md

 Pop:
 Peek:

-Q2: How many stacks are needed to implement a queue?
-Imagine that no other data structure (like arrays or linked list) is available to you.
-Please briefly explain how you would do it.
+Q2: The STL queue is a container adapter that wraps around another underlying sequence container.
+Given a choice among a vector, list, or deque, which sequence container you would choose as the underlying container for a queue, and why?